andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 ## The Bottom Line

-🛑 Stop writing *God Classes* that do everything.
+🛑 Avoid writing *Big Classes* that do everything.
-🛑 Stop hiding business logic in *technical layers*.
+🛑 Avoid hiding business logic in *technical layers*.

 **Start thinking in decorators:**